EEE-ELEC2645/EEE-ELEC2645.github.io/docs/code_style.md

 by their employers.
 Ensuring that all employees use the same coding style means that they can all easily read each other’s code.

-Given the age of the programming language there are many different style guides.
+Given the age of the `C` programming language there are many different style guides.
 For example NASA have their own guidelines to keep code understandable and testable [detailed in this journal article](https://ieeexplore.ieee.org/document/1642624) aka [the Power of Ten](https://en.wikipedia.org/wiki/The_Power_of_10:_Rules_for_Developing_Safety-Critical_Code) which are summarised [in this video](https://youtu.be/GWYhtksrmhE?si=5YLFxiuVCObyzDX4)

 We will follow the typical conventions, based on [the C Bible](https://en.wikipedia.org/wiki/The_C_Programming_Language) sometimes shortened to K&R after the authors, and then expanded into things like [Google's C++ Guide](https://google.github.io/styleguide/cppguide.html).

 Following this clear, consistent __C__ style will make you into a better and more professional programmer.